artefactual/atom-docs/user-manual/import-export/upload-digital-object.rst

 **Adding latitude and longitude values to a digital object**

 Once the above settings are configured, then any time a digital object has latitude and longitude values added to it, it will display a dynamic, zoomable map in the Digital object metadata area.
-To add your latitude and longitude values to an existing digital object:
+To add your latitude and longitude values to an existing digital object (Examples show this process for :term:`archival description` - the instructions are the same for :term:`authority record`):

-1. Navigate to the :term:`archival description` linked to the :term:`digital object` you want to edit.
+1. Navigate to the :term:`archival description` or :term:`authority record`
+   linked to the :term:`digital object` you want to edit.
 You can do this by :ref:`searching <search-atom>` or :ref:`browsing <browse>` - for more information on navigation in AtoM, see: :ref:`access-content`.